romrawinjp/romrawinjp/README.md

 ## Current interests

 - 👀 I’m interested in Machine Learning.
-- 🌱 I’m currently learning more about deep learning techniques, which is mostly on the way to Geometric Deep Learning.
+- 🌱 I’m currently learning more about deep learning techniques, which are mostly on the way to Geometric Deep Learning.
 - 📚 I love reading books.
 - 📈 Crypto NFT beginner [@jpxspace](https://www.instagram.com/jpxspace)